How To Put A Manipulator In Their Place (And Disarm Them)

-It might take every ounce of strength to do it, but instead of reacting in an emotionally explosive way, take the emotion completely out of your response and then walk away.
+It might take every ounce of strength to do it, but instead of reacting in an emotionally explosive way, take the emotion entirely out of your response and then walk away.

-“I’m sorry you feel this way.
+- “I’m sorry you feel this way.
 I’m finished with our conversation.”

-“I’m not interested in going there with you, so I’m hanging up.”
+- “I’m not interested in going there with you, so I’m hanging up.”